mgoessen/tails-workshop/tails.md

 ![](https://tails.boum.org/doc/first_steps/introduction_to_gnome_and_the_tails_desktop/nautilus.png){width=65%}

-You will see that a few directories are created automatically to store your images etc. Please note that **all content stored here will be lost after reboot** as Tails will never save files if you don't explicitly ask for it[^explicitly_save] in order to leave no trace by default.
+You will see that a few directories are created automatically to store your pictures etc. Please note that **all content stored here will be lost after reboot** as Tails will never save files if you don't explicitly ask for it[^explicitly_save] in order to leave no trace by default.
 We will see latter how you can save documents.

 [^explicitly_save]: See <https://tails.boum.org/doc/encryption_and_privacy/your_data_wont_be_saved_unless_explicitly_asked/>.